4.09.2026

 David Brooks

 He used a moderate voice to explain and reflect.
-I used to enjoy his columns, as long as I read the NYT.
-Probably he realized NYT remains popular just for its games.
-Just by chance I ran into his last column.
+I used to enjoy his columns back when I read the New York Times.
+Perhaps he’s realized the Times remains popular now primarily for its games.
+By chance, I ran into his final t column.
 David Brooks, you could have written a better adieu.
 Are you moving left?
 Right? or you just want streaming glory?

 1.01.2026